- Home

 Why use it

 People practise mindfulness to change the way they think about experiences.
 By becoming aware of thoughts and feelings, you can choose how to handle them in the moment.
-This can increase attention and awareness, and strengthen wellbeing.
+This can improve attention and awareness, and strengthen wellbeing.

 What to expect

 Mindfulness can be practised sitting, standing or lying down.
 An instructor will support you to focus attention in a mindful way.
-This could be through following a series of exercises that focus on breath work and calming the mind.
+This could be through following a series of exercises that focus on breathwork and calming the mind.

 What is the evidence?